-CMWEB 200 JAVASCRIPT FOR WEB DEVELOPERS 4 HRS.
-(OC)
+CMWEB 200 JAVASCRIPT AND MOBILE APP DEVELOPMENT FOR WEB DEVELOPERS

 Prerequisite: CMWEB160 with a grade of "C" or better, or departmental approval.
 This course is designed to teach the fundamentals of client side scripting with emphasis on JavaScript.
 Included in this course are methods to add interaction to web pages and to understand JavaScript syntax and event handlers.
 Obfuscation of code, documentation, and source code control will also be covered.
 Students will learn how to develop custom objects (classes) and deploy them on their web pages.
 Students will understand the HTML Document Object Model and how this is employed in current technologies (for example, AJAX - Asynchronous XML and JavaScript).
-CDNs (Content Delivery Networks), frameworks, documentation tools and techniques, and version control will also be discussed.
+CDNs (Content Delivery Networks), frameworks, documentation tools and techniques, and version control will be discussed.
+The development of web based applications for mobile devices relying on accepted industry tools, animations, and SVG (Scalable Vector Graphics) will also be covered.
+Lecture Hours: 4 Laboratory Hours: 0

-CMWEB 220 ADVANCED WEB DEVELOPMENT 4 HRS.
-(OC) WITH HTML AND CSS
+CMWEB 220 4 HRS.
+(OC) ADVANCED WEB AND MOBILE DEVELOPMENT WITH HTML AND CSS

-Prerequisite: CMWEB 120 with a grade of "C" or better or department approval.
-This course is designed to teach advanced HTML and CSS techniques, web standards, cross browser development issues, responsive design, and frameworks.
+Prerequisite: CMWEB 110 with a grade of "C" or better; or department approval.
+This course is designed to teach advanced HTML and CSS techniques, web standards, cross browser development issues, responsive and mobile design, and frameworks.
 HTML email and associated metrics as well as creating and modifying audio and video for inclusion on websites will also be discussed.
+Lecture Hours: 4 Laboratory Hours: 0

-CMWEB 240 WINDOWS WEB SERVER SCRIPTING 4 HRS.
-(OC) WITH ASP.NET
+CMWEB 240 4 HRS.
+(OC) WINDOWS WEB SERVER SCRIPTING WITH ASP.NET

 Prerequisite: CMWEB 110 with a grade of "C" or better or department approval.
 This course is designed to teach the use of ASP.Net technologies using IIS web servers to interface legacy applications and to develop new web applications.
 Use of the Visual Studio Integrated Development Environment will be stressed.
 Web pages will be developed for multiple browser environments (including mobile devices).
 Students will be exposed to error handling and debugging techniques and version control.
 Validation of data submitted via web forms will be reviewed along with interactions with databases and XML data stores.
 Web services and use of components will also be discussed.
+Lecture Hours: 4 Laboratory Hours: 0

-CMWEB 241 PHP 4 HRS.
-(OC)
+CMWEB 241 4 HRS.
+(OC) PHP

 Prerequisite: CMWEB 160 with a grade of "C" or better or department approval.
 This course is designed to teach the fundamentals of server side scripting with emphasis on the syntax of PHP.
 We will focus on creation of interactive web pages using PHP.
 Once students understand the basics of the language (syntax, flow control, operators, arrays, functions, and similar concepts), we will examine uses of this technology.
 This will include session management, utilization of data stores, creating and consuming web services, interactions with databases, utilization of frameworks, tools and techniques for documentation, authorization and authentication, and version control.
+Lecture Hours: 4 Laboratory Hours: 0

-CMWEB 260 WEB INTERNSHIP 3 HRS.
-(OC)
+CMWEB 260 3 HRS.
+(OC) WEB INTERNSHIP

 Prerequisite: Department approval.
 In cooperation with the Web Internship Coordinator, each student is assisted in locating an appropriate web client organization (or web projects) where a minimum of 225 hours for the semester of on-the-job work experience is provided (or the equivalent hours of experience working on approved web projects).
 This can be working either at a for-profit or not-for-profit organization.
 (The student will need to work with someone other than himself or herself on this project.)
 The student's work will include those experiences that involve actual web design and development activities.
 This course may be repeated two times, however it may be used only once to fulfill the requirement for an Associate in Applied Science degree.
+Lecture Hours: 0 Laboratory Hours: 15